handiko/Markov-Chain-UpDown-Day/README.md

 ---

 ## Higher Order Markov Chain

-A higher-order Markov chain is a probabilistic model where the future state depends not just on the current state, but on a sequence of previous states.
-While a standard (first-order) Markov chain considers only the most recent state, a higher-order chain accounts for a longer memory.
-This allows it to capture more complex dependencies and patterns within a sequence of the price data.
+Higher-order Markov chain is a probabilistic model where the future state depends on a sequence of preceding states, not just the single most recent one.
+While a first-order Markov chain has a memory of only one step, a higher-order chain accounts for a longer memory.
+This capability allows it to capture more complex dependencies and intricate patterns within a sequence of price data.

 ### Understanding the States

-In the previous example, the "elements" can be thought of as a sequence of trading days, each with two possible states: U (up) and D (down) days.
-A standard first-order Markov chain would model the probability of the next day (U or D) based solely on the current state.
+In the previous example, each element is a sequence of trading days, each with one of two states: up (U) or down (D).
+A standard first-order Markov chain would model the probability of the next day's state (U or D) based exclusively on the current day's state.
 For example:

 * $P_{U \to U}$: The probability of an Up day being followed by an Up day.
 * $P_{U \to D}$: The probability of an Up day being followed by a Down day.
 * $P_{D \to U}$: The probability of a Down day being followed by an Up day.
 * $P_{D \to D}$: The probability of a Down day being followed by a Down day.

-However, a second-order Markov chain considers the two previous days to determine the probability of the next one.
-The "states" of this system aren't just U or D; they are pairs of consecutive states, such as UU, UD, DU, and DD.
+A second-order Markov chain, however, uses the two previous days to determine the probability of the next one.
+In this model, the states are no longer singular (U or D) but are instead pairs of consecutive states, such as UU, UD, DU, and DD.

 ### Transition Probabilities in a Higher-Order Chain
 The core of a Markov chain is its transition probability matrix, which contains the probabilities of moving from one state to another.
 In this example, the transitions are based on the two-state history.
 The transition probabilities would look like this:

 * $P_{UU \to U}$: The probability of two Up days being followed by an Up day.